deepcausality-rs/sites/web/content/en/blog/architecting-grounded-inteligent-agency.md

 Imagine AI capable of tracing a causal chain from a measurable climate variable (Euclidean data) through its impact on global supply networks (a non-Euclidean graph structure), leading to shifts in political sentiment captured by language analysis (an abstract state), and back to predict economic consequences (Euclidean outcomes).
 This ability to navigate and model interactions between diverse kinds of geometric spaces and data types, all within a single, coherent causal framework, moves AI from sophisticated pattern matching towards genuine contextual understanding.
 It unlocks the potential to model complex biological systems, intricate social dynamics, and nuanced geopolitical interactions with unprecedented fidelity.
 This unification is arguably a necessary step towards AI that comprehends the interconnected, multi-faceted reality from which complex phenomena emerge.
 The fusion powered by such unified causal reasoning promises not just better AI, but potentially a tool capable of helping humanity understand and navigate the profound complexities of our world.

 This fusion creates systems possessing a form of Grounded Intelligent Agency – one whose grounding is in the inferred causal mechanisms of the world.
 LLMs provide the perceptual grasp of human discourse, data, human emotions, desires and beliefs; causal inference delivers the analytical understanding of how systems respond; causal state machines can test and implement actions based on this understanding.
-The combined power allows these systems to interact purposefully across diverse domains.

-However, herein lies a profoundly unsettling potential: A grounded intelligent agency understanding deep causal structures, coupled with an LLM's grasp of human belief, gains an unprecedented capacity not just to understand, but to act and shape the fabric of society.
+The combined power allows these systems to interact purposefully and uniformly across diverse domains.

 ## About